MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <a href="" id="vpnv2-profilename-domainnameinformationlist-dnirowid-domainnametype"></a>**VPNv2/**<em>ProfileName</em>**/DomainNameInformationList/**<em>dniRowId</em>**/DomainNameType**
 Returns the namespace type.
 This value can be one of the following:

-- FQDN - If the DomainName was not prepended with a**.** and applies only to the fully qualified domain name (FQDN) of a specified host.
+- FQDN - If the DomainName wasn't prepended with a**.** and applies only to the fully qualified domain name (FQDN) of a specified host.
 - Suffix - If the DomainName was prepended with a**.** and applies to the specified namespace, all records in that namespace, and all subdomains.

 Value type is chr.
 Supported operation is Get.